collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Collaborative Development Models

-There are two collaborative development models.
-How you contribute to a repo will depend on whether you have read/write access.
-One collaborative development model for people who have read/write access to a repo.
-One is for people who don't.
-If you have read/write access you can contribute directly.
-If you do not have read/write access, you will need to fork the repo.
-*
-*
+### Doing Multiple Things at Once

+There is an overall theme to this talk.
+The theme is about doing multiple things at once.
+The way to do that is through something called "branches".
+If you learn to use branches, you've won half the battle.
+As you take on more responsibility, branches will give you the freedom to do multiple things at the same time:

 </td></tr>